RanvierMUD/docs/docs/coding/server.md

 ### Enabling our bundle

-Finally inside `ranvier.json` in the root of the project replace `ranvier-telnet` with `my-bundle` and Bob's your uncle, as they say.
+Finally inside `ranvier.json` in the root of the project replace `telnet-networking` with `my-bundle` and Bob's your uncle, as they say.
+Completely rewriting the network layer of the game engine in less than 100 lines of code including
-Completely rewriting the network layer of the game engine in less than 100 lines of code including comments: not bad at all.
+comments: not bad at all.